particle-iot/docs/docs/start.md

 The Core has on board a microcontroller, which is a small, low-cost, low-power computer that can run a single application.
 The microcontroller runs the show; it runs your software and tells the rest of the Core what to do.
 It doesn't have an Operating System the way that your computer does; it just runs a single application (often called *firmware* or an *embedded application*), which can be simple, just a few lines of code, or very complex, depending on what you want to do.

 Microcontrollers are particularly good at *controlling things*; hence the name.
 They have a set of "pins" (little spider leg type things sticking off the chip) that are called *GPIO* (General Purpose Input and Output) pins, or I/O pins.
 They can be hooked to sensors or buttons to listen to the world, or they can be hooked to lights and motors to act upon the world.
-These microcontroller's pins have been directly connected to the headers on the sides of the Core so you can easily access them; specifically the pins labeled D0 to D7 and A0 to A7 are hooked directly to the microcontroller's GPIO pins.
+These microcontroller's pins have been directly connected to the headers on the sides of the Core so you can easily access them; specifically, the pins labeled D0 to D7 and A0 to A7 are hooked directly to the microcontroller's GPIO pins.

 The microcontroller can also communicate with other chips using common protocols like *Serial* (also called UART), *SPI*, or *I2C* (also called Wire).
 You can then make the Core more powerful by connecting it to special-purpose chips like motor drivers or shift registers.
 Sometimes we'll wrap up these chips on a *Shield*, an accessory to the Core that makes it easy to extend the Core.